An unknottedness result for noncompact self shrinkers: The renormalized mean curvature flow

 \subsection{The level set flow of elements of $\Sigma$.}

 $ $

-The point of this section is to show that the surgery flows above converge to the level set flow of $M$, and that it is nonfattening.
-Recall the definition of (set-theoretic) weak and level set flows by Ilmanen \cite{I1} for the regular mean curvature flow.
-A weak set flow is a family which satisfies the avoidance principle:
+The point of this section is to prove theorem \ref{converge} below, that the surgery flows above converge to the level set flow of $M$ and it is nonfattening.
+An immediate corollary of the first part will be items (1) and (2) of theorem \ref{LSF}, while that the flow is nonfattening will be used in the sequel.
+Recalling the definition of (set-theoretic) weak and level set flows by Ilmanen \cite{I1} for the regular mean curvature flow, a weak set flow is a family which satisfies the avoidance principle:

 \begin{defn}[Weak Set Flow] Let $W$ be an open subset of a Riemannian manifold and consider $K \subset W$.
-Let $\{\ell_t\}_{t \geq 0}$ be a one -parameter family of closed sets with initial condition $\ell_0 = K$ such that the space-time track $\cup(\ell_t \times \{t\}) \subset W$ is relatively closed in $W$.
+Let $\{\ell_t\}_{t \geq 0}$ be a one -parameter family of closed sets with initial condition $\ell_0 = K$ such that the space-time track $\cup \ell_t \subset W$ is relatively closed in $W$.
 Then $\{\ell_t\}_{t \geq 0}$ is a weak set flow for $K$ if for every smooth closed surface $\Sigma \subset W$ disjoint from $K$ with smooth MCF defined on $[a,b]$ we have

 for each $t \in [a,b]$ \end{defn} Note this defintion can be applied to very general intial data, including domains as well as closed smooth hypersurfaces.
-In a nutshell, the set theoretic level set flow is the largest weak level set flow:
+The set theoretic level set flow is the largest weak level set flow:

 \begin{defn}[Level set flow] The level set flow of a set $K \subset W$, which we denote $K_t$, is the maximal weak set flow.
 That is, a one-parameter family of closed sets $K_t$ with $K_0 = K$ such that if a weak set flow $\ell_t$ satisfies $\ell_0 = K$ then $\ell_t \subset K_t$ for each $t \geq 0$.
 The existence of a maximal weak set flow is verified by taking the closure of the union of all weak set flows with a given initial data. \end{defn}